Gender Recognition Panel guidance

 The first marriages of same sex couples took place on Saturday 29 March 2014.
 This follows the passing of the Marriage (Same Sex Couples) Act 2013, which received Royal Assent on 17 July 2013.

-The government has recently confirmed that the Gender Recognition Provisions of the Marriage (Same Sex Couples) Act 2013 will come in to force on 10th December 2014, subject to Parliamentary approval.
+The government has confirmed that the gender recognition provisions of the Marriage (Same Sex Couples) Act 2013 will come in to force on 10th December 2014, subject to Parliamentary approval.

-A notice will appear on the Gender Recognition Panel’s website in the autumn about when the new forms and associated guidance will be available to applicants and the date from when people can submit the new forms.
+A notice will be appearing soon on the Gender Recognition Panel's website about when the new forms and associated guidance will be available to applicants and the date from when people can submit the new forms.

-However, all applications under the new provisions will be deemed to have been made on 10 December, the date on which the new gender recognition provisions come into force, and will not be considered until after this date.
+However, all applications under the new provisions will be deemed to have been made on (or after) 10 December (16 December for those affected by the Scottish Act), the date on which the new gender recognition provisions will come into force.
+Applications under the new provisions will not be considered until after this date.

 The Gender Recognition Panel is continuing to work closely with officials from those departments who will also be delivering the changes.